sujithkani/ttsky25a-tinyQV/docs/user_peripherals/11_pulse_transmitter.md

 ```

 #### [Extra Experimental Example] Driving Digital-to-analog Converters using Phillips I2S & Left/Right Justified
 The pulse transmitter can be used to drive a suitable DAC like the PCM5102A which do not require a MCLK.
 While the peripheral is only single channel, signals like `symbol_toggle_or_idle_output` and `carrier_or_zero_output` is exposed.
 The `symbol_toggle_or_idle_output` signal can be used as a bit clock signal while the `carrier_or_zero_output` is used as the word clock.
 However, it may be non-trivial to output a bit clock frequency perfectly matches for example 32000 * 32 Hz.
-With a main clock frequency of 63.5 MHz, the error is less than 0.02%.
-With a main clock frequency of 64 MHz, the output is off by 0.8%, this might still be acceptable to some DACs.
 In this example, the stereo DAC is driven at a 32kHz sample rate.
 You should expect the a sawtooth tone of 440 Hz to be generated.
 Next, the previous tone is turned off, and a sawtooth tone of 660 Hz is generated.
 Next, both tones are simultaneously enabled.
 Next, both tones are disabled.
 This procedure loops forever.
+With a main clock frequency of 63.5 MHz, the error is less than 0.02%.
+With a main clock frequency of 64 MHz, the error is about 0.8%, this might still be acceptable to some DACs.

 ![I2S Timing Diagram](11_pulse_transmitter_I2S.drawio.svg)
 ![I2S Audio Diagram](11_pulse_transmitter_I2S.png)